Wij gebruiken cookies om u nog beter van dienst te kunnen zijn. Bezoekt u onze website, dan gaat u akkoord met deze cookies.

 • There are a number of laws that require us to keep your personal data.
 These laws include the Dutch Civil Code, the Dutch Financial Supervision Act (Wet op het financieel toezicht - Wft), the Dutch Anti-Money Laundering and Anti-Terrorist Financing Act (Wet ter voorkoming van witwassen en financieren van terrorisme - Wwft) and the Dutch Bankruptcy Act (Faillissementswet).

 Other organisations may occasionally ask banks to provide personal data, or we may be required to provide data to them.
-Examples include the Dutch Tax and Customs Administration as well as investigative services that request data as part of investigations into crimes such as financial fraud, money laundering or terrorist financing.
+Examples include the Dutch Tax (for information reporting purposes, a reporting requirement for the purpose of preventing tax evasion, CESOP and DAC6) and Customs Administration as well as investigative services that request data as part of investigations into crimes such as financial fraud, money laundering or terrorist financing.

 In addition, banks - and therefore we - are sometimes required to share personal data with supervisory authorities, such as the Netherlands Authority for the Financial Markets (AFM), the Dutch Central Bank (DNB) and the European Central Bank (ECB), for instance when they carry out research into business processes or specific clients or groups of clients.
 In the context of disciplinary law for banks in the Netherlands, we are sometimes required to provide personal data to Stichting Tuchtrecht Banken.